bryanwweber/orbital-mechanics-notes/orbital-maneuvers/phasing-maneuvers.md

 | 5 | {glue:text}`phasing_orbit_hours_5:.2f` | {glue:text}`phasing_orbit_delta_v_5:.3f` |
 :::

-A comparison of the results is shown in {numref}`tab:phasing-orbit-comparison`.
+A comparison of the results is shown in @tab:phasing-orbit-comparison.
 We can see that the impossible phasing orbit, taking only 9.2 hours and cutting through the Earth, has the highest $\Delta v$ requirement.
 The smallest $\Delta v$ requirement is for the case of a single complete rotation of the Earth.
 This is because having a longer period requires raising apogee higher than is necessary, incurring additional $\Delta v$ to do so.